Pizzosta/AuctionWebsite/README.md

 To all the peers of ALX Software Engineers cohort10 that contribuited with their knowledge

 ## Contact 📬
-If you have any questions or suggestions regarding Project Artimus, please feel free to send an email
+If you have any questions or suggestions regarding Kawodze, please feel free to send an email